Sewage Flushing Directly Into Chicago River’s North Branch

 Mark Aistrope found his company’s dream building in a neighborhood that he was hoping to help revitalize.

-“We obviously love it because of these old buttress ceilings,” Aistrope said.
+“We obviously love it because of these old bow truss structure ceilings,” Aistrope said.

 Aistrope’s business is one of a handful of commercial properties dumping sewage into the north branch of the Chicago River.
 He said he wants to fix the problem, but he needs the city’s help.